huawei-noah/SMARTS/README.md

 # git clone ...
 cd <path/to/SMARTS>

-# Follow the instructions given by prompt for setting up the SUMO_HOME environment variable
+# Install the system requirements, then follow the instructions for setting up the SUMO_HOME environment variable.
+You may use the `-y` option to enable automatic assumption of "yes" to all prompts to avoid timeout from waiting for user input.
 bash utils/setup/install_deps.sh

-# Alternatively you can use the -y option to allow the default accept of installation to prevent timeout from waiting for user input.
-# Though you still need to follow the SUMO_HOME environment variable instructions after the script finishes executing.
-bash utils/setup/install_deps.sh -y

 # verify sumo is >= 1.5.0
 # if you have issues see ./doc/SUMO_TROUBLESHOOTING.md